1176644802/learngit/readme.txt

 git is very good
 gdasdasdcx
-i think you are a such beach!
+i think you are so beautiful
+sad